rakeshcsit/pdi-health/README.md

 upon login let user update their password and credentials like email

-show notes that patient has on patients page (date and who made it that links to the note)
+test making notes with staff and rep and see if patients page breaks

 # finished:

 ## 9-5-17

 make it so you can update doctors on patient form

+show notes that patient has on patients page (date and who made it that links to the note)

 ## 8-16-17